Try Our Exclusive Room Finder

 - Tiny bottle of H2O-brand shampoo, and bar soap

 The mini-fridge is a dorm-style unit that sits under a counter or desk.
 It's more like a beverage chiller than a refrigerator in that it'll keep drinks cool, but you're not going to freeze popsicles or make ice cubes in it.
-Every room in Port Orleans French Quarter has a microwave, coffee maker and wired Internet access.
+Every room in Port Orleans French Quarter has a coffee maker.

 Port Orleans French Quarter bathrooms are smaller than what most people are used to at home but they are at least larger than bathrooms found in Disney's value resorts .
 Almost all feature a tiled tub with shower, while some wheelchair-accessible rooms have a roll-in shower without tub.
 One nice feature in the standard bathrooms is a shower curtain rod that curves outward, so you're not always elbowing the shower curtain while shampooing.
 Water pressure in the shower is average - probably less than what you get at home, but still enough to get your hair clean.
 Eventually.